 Helen Curtis

-Helen enjoys mediating regularly.
-She speaks at seminars to raise awareness and understanding of mediation and has previously volunteered with CALM to mediate community neighbourhood disputes and facilitate restorative conferences.
-Helen was one of the Judges at the International Chamber of Commerce Mediation Competition in Paris in 2015.
+Helen speaks at seminars to raise awareness and understanding of mediation and has been invited to speak at the next SHLA conference on 13 March 2025.
+As a former volunteer with CALM Mediation, Helen mediated community neighbourhood disputes and facilitated restorative conferences.
+Helen had judged mediation competitions both at the International Chamber of Commerce Mediation Competition in Paris and in London with the University of Law.
 Having been instrumental in organising Mediation Awareness Week in 2016, 2017 and 2018, Helen remains committed to furthering the understanding and use of mediation across the conflict spectrum.
-As a mediator on the panel approved for Court of Protection disputes, Helen mediates at legal aid rates for these disputes.
+As a mediator on the panel approved for the mediation pilot (now concluded) for Court of Protection disputes, Helen continues to mediate at legal aid rates for these disputes.

 Publications